 The short answer is yes.
 CBD can help prevent some types of seizures in some people and animals.
 Clinical trials have demonstrated a significant reduction in seizures for people taking CBD to treat Lennox-Gastaut, Dravet syndrome, or tuberous sclerosis complex.
 Research in other areas is still in early stages, but there are indications that CBD may help prevent other types of seizure or increase the efficacy of other antiepileptic medications.
-Early clinical trials suggest that CBD may dramatically reduce seizures in people with CDKL5 deficiency disorder, Aicardi syndrome, Doose syndrome, and Dup15q syndrome.
+Early clinical trials focusing on CBD and seizures suggest that CBD may dramatically reduce seizures in people with CDKL5 deficiency disorder, Aicardi syndrome, Doose syndrome, and Dup15q syndrome.
 In addition, CBD appeared to retain its efficacy over the length of the clinical trial.

 How does CBD help prevent seizures?

 That is a wonderful question, but, unfortunately, the research simply is not sufficient to give a definitive answer.
 What we do know is that bodies contain natural neurotransmitters and receptors known as the endocannabinoid system.
 CBD is believed to interact with that system, which is believed to influence a range of bodily functions and systems including immune response, appetite, pain, and sleep.

 Is CBD approved by the FDA to treat seizures?

 Yes, but not all CBD oils and not all types of seizures.
 Currently, Epidolex, a prescription form of CBD for seizures caused by Lennox-Gastaut, Dravet syndrome, and tuberous sclerosis complex.

 Does CBD oil interact with seizure medication?